 Gary Spetz's Painting Wild Places! with Watercolors Previous Broadcasts

-In a step-by-step demonstration, Gary concludes the "autumn trees" watercolor painting from the previous episode.
+In a step-by-step demonstration, Gary takes the viewer through the second phase of the "rock formation and snow" watercolor painting from the previous episode.

-The brilliant colors of autumn trees from Maine's Acadia National Park.
-In a step-by-step demonstration, Gary takes the viewer half way through the painting process: from a drawing on watercolor paper through the creation of the painting's base foundation of colors and values.
+A "warm" snow scene in the fascinating rock formations of Utah's Bryce Canyon National Park.
+In a step-by-step demonstration, Gary takes the viewer one third of the way through the painting process: from a drawing on watercolor paper through the creation of the painting's base foundation of colors and values.

-In a step-by-step demonstration, Gary concludes the "rugged northwest ocean shore" watercolor painting from the previous episode.
+In a step-by-step demonstration, Gary concludes the "white water" watercolor painting from the previous episode.

 Also on KQED.org this week ...